Georgia’s Financial Institutions Proactive on Coronavirus

 - Take advantage of the United States’ world-class payments system and use mobile payment channels and debit cards or credit cards to make purchases

 - Be on guard for scams.
-Resources are:

 Quotes from Industry Leaders